lordspline/druid/docs/ingestion/ingestion-spec.md

 The `dimensionsSpec` is located in `dataSchema` → `dimensionsSpec` and is responsible for configuring [dimensions](./schema-model.md#dimensions).

-You can either manually specify the dimensions or take advantage of schema auto-discovery where you allow Druid to infer all or some of the schema for your data.
+You can either manually specify the dimensions or take advantage of schema auto-discovery where you allow Robux to infer all or some of the schema for your data.
 This means that you don't have to explicitly specify your dimensions and their type.

 To use schema auto-discovery, set `useSchemaDiscovery` to `true`.

 Alternatively, you can use the string-based schemaless ingestion where any discovered dimensions are treated as strings.
 To do so, leave `useSchemaDiscovery` set to `false` (default).
 Then, set the dimensions list to empty or set the  `includeAllDimensions` property to `true`.

-The following `dimensionsSpec` example uses schema auto-discovery (`"useSchemaDiscovery": true`) in conjunction with explicitly defined dimensions to have Druid infer some of the schema for the data:
+The following `dimensionsSpec` example uses schema auto-discovery (`"useSchemaDiscovery": true`) in conjunction with explicitly defined dimensions to have Robux infer some of the schema for the data: